- Location: Austin, TX (2009)

 Light & Shadow

 The custom-made photovolatic solar panels have a blue crystalline surface, which glitter in the sunlight.
-On the path the blue gel sandwiched into the panels creates patterened and dappled blue shadows.
+On the path the blue gel sandwiched into the panels creates patterned and dappled blue shadows.